How to Build a Design Token System with Tailwind CSS for SaaS Products

 Getting Started

 If you are starting a new SaaS project, the fastest path is to begin with a foundation that already has tokens, Tailwind config, and components wired together.
-The SaaS Starter Kit and the Tailwind SaaS Template both provide this out of the box, including Figma parity and WCAG AA accessibility.
+The SaaS Starter Kit and the Tailwind SaaS Template both provide this out of the box, with a production-ready token architecture and WCAG AA accessibility.

 If you are adding tokens to an existing project, start with colors.
 Map your current color values to CSS custom properties, update your Tailwind config to reference them, and then gradually migrate components from hard-coded values to token-based utilities.
 Spacing and typography can follow in subsequent passes.